Best Treadmills Under $1,500

 Comparing Treadmills Under $1,500

 Treadmills priced slightly under $1,500 are the "Goldilocks" cardio trainers for many shoppers.
-While other treadmills are too cheap or too expensive, these treadmills are juuuust right.
+While other treadmills are too light on features, these treadmills are just right.
 The best treadmills in the $1,000-to-$1,500 category share an all-around respectable quality.
 Cheaper treadmills, on the other hand, might demand more compromise than you’re comfortable with in terms of performance or programming.

 Here are some categories to help you choose the best treadmill